 Yes, the sinking of the Titanic can be seen as ironic.
 The Titanic was said to be ‘unsinkable’, yet it sunk on its maiden voyage.

-This paradoxical event stands as an example of how even the most well-planned endeavors can suffer from unforeseen circumstances and devastating consequences.
+This paradoxical event illustrates how even the most well-planned endeavors can suffer from unforeseen circumstances and devastating consequences.

 What does ironic mean in music?

-Irony can be used to create a sense of wit, deeper meaning, and even emotional tension.
-It can also be employed to make light of a somber situation or add dramatic effect.
+Irony can create a sense of wit, deeper meaning, and even emotional tension.
+It can also be employed to make light of a sad situation or add dramatic effect.

 What are some songs with irony in them?